qintarra/C-Sharp/README.md

 Task_19 Functions creating (sorting, replacing values, multiplications, sum of a progression in array).
 Task_20 Classes creating (with methods and constructors).
 Task_21 "Guess the number" game.
+Task_22 Write a method that detects whether a string is a palindrome.